TheBalikis/Dataco-supply-chain-sql-analysis/README.md

 A regular monthly performance review should track revenue, month-on-month growth and significant changes against previous periods.
 Where a material decline occurs, management can investigate the underlying product, regional or customer-level drivers and respond accordingly.

 ---

+---

+## Limitations

+1. **Non-unique customer names.** The dataset contains a large number of duplicate `CustomerName` values (1,721 customers are named "Mary Smith" alone).
+Any analysis grouping by name rather than `CustomerID` will produce materially incorrect results.
+This was identified and corrected during the analysis, but it highlights a broader data quality characteristic of the dataset that should be accounted for in any further work.

+2. **Descriptive, not causal, analysis.** The project uses descriptive SQL analysis (aggregation, ranking, window functions) rather than statistical or causal modelling.
+Findings such as the 95.27% First Class late-delivery rate describe a pattern in the data but do not establish that shipping mode itself causes delays — other factors (destination, order volume, scheduling) were not controlled for.

+3. **Limited scope of customer concentration analysis.** The customer revenue analysis was based on the top 10 customers and an above/below-average split.
+This gives a useful directional picture but doesn't fully quantify revenue concentration — a proper concentration measure (e.g., revenue share held by the top 1%, 5%, and 10% of customers) would give a more precise answer.

+4. **No time-based customer segmentation.** The analysis treats customer spending as a static, all-time total.
+It doesn't account for customer tenure, recency, or changes in spending behaviour over time.

+5. **No predictive or machine learning component**, as stated in the original project scope — the work is limited to descriptive and diagnostic SQL analysis.

+---

+## Future Analysis

+1. Quantify true revenue concentration by calculating the % of total revenue held by the top 1%, 5%, and 10% of customers.
+2. Investigate the drivers of the First Class late-delivery rate using a controlled comparison (e.g., delivery performance by shipping mode within the same region or order size).
+3. Build a customer segmentation model (RFM — recency, frequency, monetary value) to move beyond a static above/below-average split.
+4. Extend the monthly revenue trend analysis with year-over-year comparisons and seasonality decomposition.

+---